 At the very southwest corner of America is a monument marking the border between Mexico and California.
 When California became a territory at the end of the Mexican-American War, an international border became a necessity.
-American and Mexican survey crews determined the boundary and the monument of Italian marble were placed in 1851 to mark the original survey site.
+American and Mexican survey crews determined the boundary, and the monument of Italian marble was placed in 1851 to mark the original survey site.
 Today the monument stands in the shadow of the Tijuana Bull Ring and still delineates the border between the United States and Estádos Unídos Mexicanos.
-During World War II, the Navy used Border Field as an airﬁeld.
+During World War II, the Navy used Border Field as an airfield.
 Combat pilots received gunnery training, learning to hit steam-driven targets that raced over the dunes on rails called Rabbit Tracks.
 Despite a variety of real estate schemes, the Navy retained control of Border Field until the land was given to the state in the early 1970s.

 Border Field State Park

-The park itself mainly consists of a small grass area with about 15 stone picnic benches and sails that hang above them to shade the sun.
+The park mainly consists of a small grass area with about 15 stone picnic benches and sails that hang above them to shade the sun.
 There is also a stone path you can walk that gives you views of the beach, the wall, the wetlands, and Mexico.
 Along with that, there is the Friendship Wall and a walkway down to the beach.